utshomax/postman-docs/src/pages/docs/reports/billing-overview-reports.md

 **Overall seat usage** - The total number of seats and the number of occupied seats per month.

 **Additional blocks** - A summary of the additional blocks a team currently has, if any, and how much these blocks increase their plan limits.
-Additional blocks are top-ups that teams can purchase to increase their resource limits for monitor requests, mock requests, and custom comains.
+Additional blocks are top-ups that teams can purchase to increase their resource limits for monitor requests, mock requests, and custom domains.
 These blocks provide extra capacity beyond the limits set by the team's plan.

 **Overage settings** - The status of overage for monitor requests and mock requests, indicating whether overage is enabled or not.
 The overage setting allows teams to enable the usage of certain resources even after exhausting their plan and additional block limits.
 Users with a Billing role in the team can toggle this setting to enable overage or pay-as-you-go usage on monitor requests and mock requests.